digma-ai/digma/README.md

 ### Join as a contributor :octocat:

 If you are interested in being a contributor at this time, drop us a line!
-We'll definitely be interested in talking to you and see how to get you more involved.
+We'll definitely be interested in talking to you and see how to get you more involved!

 <p align="center">
 <img src="/images/digma_logo_wingz.png" width="400" height="486">